programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 A `forEach()` statement asks for an array, a variable name, and an expression applied to the variable.
 Following the form `forEach(array, variable, expression)`, construct the loop using these parameters:

-- array `value.split("<br />")`, creates an array from the lines of the sonnet in each cell.
+- array: `value.split("<br />")`, creates an array from the lines of the sonnet in each cell.
-- variable `line`, each item in the array is then represented as the variable (it could be anything, `v` is often used).
+- variable: `line`, each item in the array is then represented as the variable (it could be anything, `v` is often used).
-- expression `line.trim()`, each item is then evaluated separately with the specified expression.
+- expression: `line.trim()`, each item is then evaluated separately with the specified expression.
 In this case, `trim()` cleans the white space from each sonnet line in the array.

 At this point, the statement should look like `forEach(value.split("<br />"), line, line.trim())` in the *Expression* box.
 Notice that the *Preview* now shows an array where the first element is the sonnet number.